terrycojones/tcr-crossings/README.md

 * Put a border around the panel that holds the Overview & Comments tabs.
 * Show admin people how to access the admin UI & make them accounts.
 * Add a comment refresh icon on the comment panel.
+* Limit the number of comments that are shown for a crossing, or add a scrollbar.

 ### Low priority / questionable